Inventoryframework/inventoryframework.github.io/FAQ.md

 ---
 ### Q: Is there a crafting system implemented?
-A: No. This is an inventory system, not an inventory and crafting system.
-I know many assets on the marketplace already include a crafting system, but crafting systems are very genre dependent and often behave completely differently.
-I don’t think I can implement any sort of abstract base that can adapt to all scenarios.
-I feel like most people will either just not use the system I implement or remove it, and the time I spend implementing it will just raise the price.
+A: Right now, no. I am currently experimenting with a crafting system that might be abstract enough to fit into the plugin.
+It'll most likely get added around 2.3.
 At the end of the day, crafting systems just require item data and some form of a “recipe”.
 It should not be difficult to create your crafting system with the item data system this asset uses and the functions the inventory component has.
-I might change my mind someday and attempt to implement some sort of abstract base, similar to what this plugin attempts to do for inventory systems.
-But as of right now, there are no plans to implement anything relating to a crafting system.
+Some people already have added a crafting system, so it is completely possible.

 ---
 ### Q: Will stats/attributes or ability systems of any kind be added?